jzmack/pingsweeper/README.md

 ### Setting up script for Windows
 > Example here uses PowerShell.
 Python can be installed from the Microsoft store.

-Installing Git for cloning of repository:
+Installing Git for cloning the repository:
 ```sh
 winget install --id Git.Git -e --source winget
 ```
 > If `winget` is not installed, it can be installed from the Microsoft store.

-> If you've never pulled from GitHub, you'll need to create a GitHub account, generate and SSH key, and add the Key to your account's SSH key store.
+> If you've never pulled from GitHub, you'll need to create a GitHub account, generate an SSH key, and add the Key to your account's SSH key store.

 #### Git setup after GitHub account is created:
 Generate a new SSH key.
-Enter a passphrase and press enter to store in default location which is usually C:\Users\user_name\.ssh
+Enter a passphrase and press enter to store it in the default location which is usually C:\Users\user_name\.ssh
 ```sh
 ssh-keygen.exe -t ed25519 -C "your_email@example.com" # replace with your email
 ```